Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding

-where $\mathbb M$ is the diagonal lumped mass matrix; $\dot{(\;)}$ represents derivatives with respect to time; $- \frac{\partial E_{el}}{\partial \mathbf{q}}$ is the elastic force vector, and $\mathbf{F}^{\textrm{ext}}$ is the external forces applied on the paper.
-Note that (\ref{eq::force_balance}) can be solved using Newton's method, allowing for full simulation of the 2D planar rod under manipulation.
+where $\mathbb M$ is the diagonal lumped mass matrix, the dots denote time derivatives of $\mathbf q$, $\frac{\partial E_{el}}{\partial \mathbf{q}}$ is the elastic force vector, and $\mathbf{F}^{\textrm{ext}}$ are the external forces acting on the paper.
+Newton's method can be used to solve (\ref{eq::force_balance}), allowing for full simulation of the 2D planar rod under manipulation.